ggc19/Leakage-detection-and-localization/README.md

 The file named 'LPC_noise.py' is related to LPC-based detection models using -5dB datasets.
 The file named 'Time or frequency features.py' is related to time or frequency domain features-based detection models using raw datasets.
 The file named 'Time or frequency features_noise.py' is related to time or frequency domain features-based detection models using -5dB datasets.
-The file named 'Ordinary_search_algorithm.m' is related to the ordinary search algorithm for experiment 1.
+The file named 'OS_algorithm.m' is related to the ordinary search algorithm for experiment 1.
 The file named 'CIS_algorithm.m' is related to the CIS algorithm for experiment 1.